 Examples of logo styles

 When thinking about the type of logo you want to create, you should know that there are 6 different types of logos that can be made.
-Understanding the differences will help you make decisions on what to do for your logo design.
+Understanding the differences will help you make decisions on what to do with your logo design.
 Below are some examples of the six different types to consider.

 Still want to learn how to design a logo?